wp-plugins/signature-watermark/readme.txt

 = 1.5.3 =
-* resolved issues with depricated function warnings
+* resolved issues with deprecated function warnings
 * added link to plugin row meta links on plugins page to rate and review this plugin on WordPress.org.
 * added link to plugin row meta links on plugins page to upgrade this plugin.